Multiple Shooting Approach for Finding Approximately Shortest Paths for Autonomous Robots in Unknown Environments in 2D: Numerical Experiments

+To check whether Collinear Condition (A1-A2) holds or not at a shooting point $s_i$, we use one of two following ways: to calculate the angle created by $\text{SP}( s_{i-1}, s_i)$ and $\text{SP}(s_i, s_{i+1})$ or to determine if $s_i^{next}$ coincides with $s_i$ or not.
+By Proposition~\ref{prop:two-stop-condition}, these ways are equivalent.
+Here we use the latter.
+For this determination, we introduce a tolerance denoted as $\epsilon$ to check for the coincidence of points during implementation.
+Collinear Condition (A1-A2) holds at $s_i$ if $ \Vert s_i^{next} - s_i \Vert < \epsilon$, for all $1 \le i \le K$.

-For comparison, our implementation is based partly on the source code for path planning of autonomous robots written by Binh et al.~\cite{BinhAnHoai2021}.
-Fig.~\ref{fig:result_maps_10} demonstrates some motions of an autonomous robot obtained by Algorithm~\ref{alg:path_planning}.
-Sequences of bundles of line segments obtained by using MMS are shown in Fig.~\ref{fig:map_sequence_bundles}.
-Tables~\ref{Table:time-results} describes the actual running times (in sec.) of the path planning algorithm using Li and Klette's technique, Algorithm~\ref{alg:path_planning} using MMS, and the algorithm using available trajectories obtained from $G$.
+For comparisons, our implementation is based partly on the source code for path planning of autonomous robots written by An et al.~\cite{BinhAnHoai2021}.
+Figure~\ref{fig:result_maps_10} demonstrates some motions of an autonomous robot obtained by Algorithm~\ref{alg:path_planning}.
+Sequences of bundles of line segments obtained by using MMS are shown in Figure~\ref{fig:map_sequence_bundles}.
+Tables~\ref{Table:time-results} describes the running times (in seconds) of the path planning algorithm using Li and Klette's technique, Algorithm~\ref{alg:path_planning} using MMS, and the algorithm using available trajectories obtained from the graph $G$.

-The numerical experiment as in Table~\ref{Table:time-results} and Fig.~\ref{fig:runtimes_chart} shows that Algorithm~\ref{alg:path_planning} using MMS averagely reduces the running time by about 2.88\% of the path planning algorithm using Li and Klette's technique, although both approaches get equivalent lengths of paths traveled by the robot).
-Furthermore, if only considering the running time of solving sub-problems as (P) (not for the whole problem), Algorithm~\ref{alg:path_planning} using MMS significantly decreases by about 64,46\% of that using Li and Klette's technique, see Fig.~\ref{fig:runtimes_chart}(ii).
+The numerical experiment as in Table~\ref{Table:time-results} shows that Algorithm~\ref{alg:path_planning} using MMS averagely reduces the running time by about 2.88\% of the path planning algorithm using Li and Klette's technique, although both approaches get equivalent lengths of paths traveled by the robot.
+If we consider the overall context of the autonomous robot problem, which includes ranking active points to determine the prioritized direction, finding available trajectories from the graph, and calculating the shortest geometric path along a sequence of bundles of line segments, the reduction is negligible.
+However, when focusing geometric shortest path problem, our algorithm outperforms the other significantly.
+In particular, if only considering solving the SP problem for bundles of line segments, the running time of Algorithm~\ref{alg:path_planning} using MMS significantly decreases by about 64,46\% of that using the technique of Li and Klette.
+The average speedup ratio of MMS is about 5.49.